-The financial statements of the Centre have been drawn up in accordance with the provisions of the Societies Act, Chapter 311, the Charities Act, Cap 37 (the "Act") and Charities Accounting Standards (CAS).
+The financial statements of the Centre have been drawn up in accordance with the provisions of the Societies Act, the Charities Act and Regulations and CAS.

 The accounting policies of the Centre are consistent with the requirement of the CAS and are applied consistently to similar transactions, other events and conditions.
 The financial statements have been prepared under the historical cost convention, except as disclosed in the accounting policies below.